Pre-session 1 instructions

 (for reading data from Excel files), grafify

-(for graphs and ANOVA) and palmerpenguins
+(for graphs and ANOVA), pwr

 (a dataset of measurements taken at the Palmer Station, Antarctica), and any packages that they depend on.
 This can take some time depending on download speeds etc.